json420/degu/doc/degu.client.rst

 Response(status=200, reason='OK', headers={'x-msg': 'hello, world'}, body=None)

-It's a good idea to explicitly call :meth:`Connection.close()` when you're done using a connection, although this will likewise be done automatically when the :class:`Connection` is garbage collected.
+It's a good idea to explicitly call :meth:`Connection.close()` when you're done using a connection, although this will likewise be done automatically when a :class:`Connection` is garbage collected.

 >>> conn.close()

-For SSL (ie., TLSv1.2), you'll need to create an :class:`SSLClient` instance, for example:
+For SSL, you'll need to create an :class:`SSLClient` instance, for example:

 >>> from degu.client import SSLClient
 >>> sslclient = SSLClient({}, ('www.wikipedia.org', 443))